 Note that it is their torment that is as a lake of fire and brimstone.
 Even when they are sent to their kingdom of glory, having earned such a kingdom by having kept their first estate, they will always know that they could have had so much more had they been willing to soften their hearts and humble themselves before the Lord and accept his sacrifice in their behalf.

 Those for whom the atonement of Christ cannot be applied, because of their rejection of his sacrifice, will have to pay for their own sins the best they can.
 Satan has won the battle to keep them forever out of the presence of God.
 In a very real sense Satan has chained them and captivated them according to his will.
-He convinced them in morality to reject God and His teachings, and as a result was able to gain power over them.
+He convinced them in mortality to reject God and His teachings, and as a result was able to gain power over them.
 In this sense he has captivated them for eternity, even though all but the sons of perdition will eventually be forgiven and released from hell and given a kingdom of glory.

 The power play